 Mid-July is a good time to plant some fresh lettuce seed for a new harvest of green salad fixings in mid to late August.
 Since lettuce is resistant to frost, don’t be afraid to plant new lettuce periodically over the next 4 to 6 weeks.
 Check out this post on planting a mesclun salad garden and so you can harvest more lettuce from a small space.

 Tired of Caesar salad and Chef salad?
 A compendium of summer salad recipes should include a variety of green lettuce salads.
 Try this flavorful dressing, made with fresh herbs, over a bed of lettuce.
-The dressing in this recipe is also good on Kale salad, cabbage salad, and Israeli salad.
+The Lemon-dill garlic scape dressing is also good on Kale salad, cabbage salad, and Israeli salad.
 So go ahead and double the dressing recipe, and save it for later in the fridge.
 The dressing will keep in the fridge for at least a week.

 5 garlic scapes

 8 leaf fonds of young dill

 1 tsp. maple syrup or local honey